Wine Regions

 D.O.
 Vinos de Granada

 With most of the wine growing area around 3,280 feet above sea level in terraces, they rank amongst the highest in Europe.
 Grapes reach their maturation by Halloween and, in some cases, with the first snowflakes.
 Reds are of exceptional quality based on the native grape vigiriega can be white or red, it allows wines with low alcohol content and high acidity, and it’s very interesting to make sparkling.
+In future articles we will get into details for some of the most popular Spanish wine regions.
+In the meantime, don’t hesitate to uncork any bottle and enjoy it, wine is one of the world’s most ancient pleasures and you set your own rules.
+Cheers!
+The region’s unique wines and stunning landscapes make it a prime destination for wine tourism.

 D.O.
 Vinos de Granada Read More »